In this article:

 - Quality of sleep — sleep deprivation inhibits muscle recovery.

 - Hydration — water is essential for cell health and will decrease soreness.

 - Age — older individuals absorb less protein from their diets.

 - Nutrition — targeted nutrients can enhance both the quality of healing and the time needed for healing.

 Nutrition Should Account for Your Lifestyle Factors

 Muscles recover more quickly with higher protein intake, which makes protein supplements an effective addition to your diet when your goal is muscle recovery.
-MEND Orthopedic includes whey protein and additional nutrients to aid muscle growth and fight inflammation in recovering muscles.
+MEND Repair & Recover includes whey protein and additional nutrients to aid muscle growth and fight inflammation in recovering muscles.